Hiring in the New Normal – Onboarding, coaching, and developing sales professionals in the new normal

 - Accelerate career progression: Just as you can leverage assessment data for in role professional development, you can also leverage assessment data to support professional development for a promotion.
 A good assessment can help you and the salesperson define career pathing.
 For example, is the high-performing salesperson well-suited for a sales leadership role?
 Or are they a better fit for a more senior individual contributor sales role?
 By understanding the best potential fit for future roles, you avoid promotion mistakes and increase long-term success and tenure of high-performing sales talent.

-For more tips on coaching a sales team read our blog 5 Components of Sales Coaching that Enhance Sales Performance.
+For more tips on coaching a sales team read our blog Sales Coaching: A Guide to Improving Sales Rep Performance.